-Universal Credit is being cut by £20 a week in October
+Universal Credit is being reduced by £20 a week in October

 The government has announced plans to reduce Universal Credit rates by equivalent of £20 a week from October 2021.
 If you receive Universal Credit, your payment will be reduced by £86.67 for each monthly assessment period that ends after 5th October.
 You can’t appeal against this reduction, so if you’re worried about how you’ll manage on the lower amount, use the information on the Money Advice page to make your money go further.